-Full List: Properties Simba Chikore Is Demanding From Bona Mugabe
+Full List: Simba Seeks Equal Share Of Properties Acquired During Marriage To Bona Mugabe

 While Bona Mugabe sees the marriage as irretrievably broken down, Chikore believes their marriage can be restored with genuine counselling and family support.

-Chikore accuses Bona of refusing to settle and falsely accusing him of wanting her property, but he claims only what the couple acquired during their union.
+Chikore accuses Bona Mugabe of refusing to settle and falsely accusing him of wanting her properties, but he claims only what the couple acquired during their union.

-Simbarashe Chikore denies claiming Bona Mugabe’s properties and argues that he contributed to assets acquired during their marriage through savings from his previous jobs as a pilot and farmer and earnings and donations from his father-in-law.
+Simba Chikore denies claiming Bona Mugabe’s properties and argues that he contributed to assets acquired during their marriage through savings from his previous jobs as a pilot and farmer and earnings and donations from his father-in-law.